mgignoux/lean4-gl-coalgebras/README.md

 - Construction of GL fixpoints by Lisa Reidhaar-Olson, used to prove the modal cases of the GL fixed-point theorem:

   Lisa Reidhaar-Olson.
 “A New Proof of the Fixed-Point Theorem of Provability Logic”. *Notre Dame Journal of Formal Logic* 31, no. 1 (1989), pp. 37–43. <https://doi.org/10.1305/ndjfl/1093635331>

-- Lean 4 formalization of Craig interpolation for PDL by Malvin Gattinger et al. Inspiration to this work.
-Beyond standard proof theoretic notions which we replicate in our work, our work also imports file `Pdl.Game`, and uses similar notion of builder-prover games to show completeness:

-  Malvin Gattinger et al. "`lean4-pdl`: Tableaux for Propositional Dynamic Logic in Lean 4".
-GitHub repository (2025). <https://github.com/m4lvin/lean4-pdl>